 What Are the Requirements for Golf Cart Operation in South Carolina?

-To operate a golf cart in South Carolina, you must be at least 16 years old with a valid driver’s license.
-The golf cart must be registered with the DMV, insured, and operated only on roads with a speed limit of 35 mph or less, within four miles of the registered address.
+To operate a golf cart legally, drivers must be at least 16 years old with a valid driver’s license.
+Golf carts must be registered with the DMV, insured, and limited to roads with speed limits of 35 mph or less, within four miles of the registered address.
+Safety equipment, such as headlights, taillights, and brake lights, may be required depending on local ordinances.

 How Do You Obtain a Golf Cart Permit?

-To obtain a golf cart permit, complete the Golf Cart Permit Registration Form at your local DMV.
+To get a permit, complete the Golf Cart Permit Registration Form at your local DMV.
 Provide proof of ownership and liability insurance, and pay a $5 fee.
-Upon approval, you’ll receive a decal to display on your golf cart.
+After approval, a decal is issued, which must be displayed on the golf cart to comply with legal requirements.

 What Are the Specific Laws for Low-Speed Vehicles?